QBOID Confidential and Proprietary Information

 %7B%22target%22%3A%22callback%22%2C%22endpoint%22%3A%22http%3A//192.168.1.164%3A5000/callback%22%7D

-can then be added to the URI in the previous example prepending it with the attribute: S.config=
+The encoded config can then be added to the URI in the previous example prepending it with the attribute: S.config=.
+The final result would look like:

 intent://#Intent;scheme=intentapi;package=ai.qboid.glapp;S.action=dim;S.config=%7B%22target%22%3A%22callback%22%2C%22endpoint%22%3A%22http%3A//192.168.1.164%3A5000/callback%22%7D;end